Medically reviewed by Drugs.com. Last updated on Jan 26, 2022.

 Available Dosage Forms:

 Uses for insulin human regular

 Insulin human regular is a short-acting type of insulin.
 Insulin is one of many hormones that help the body turn the food we eat into energy.
 This is done by using the glucose (sugar) in the blood as quick energy.
 Also, insulin helps us store energy that we can use later.
 When you have diabetes mellitus, your body cannot make enough insulin or does not use insulin properly.
 This causes you to have too much sugar in your blood.
 Like other types of insulin, insulin human regular is used to keep your blood sugar level close to normal.

 Insulin human regular is available only with your doctor's prescription.

 Before using insulin human regular

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For insulin human regular, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to insulin human regular or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Although appropriate studies on the relationship of age to the effects of insulin human regular have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of insulin human regular in the elderly.
-However, elderly patients are more likely to have age-related kidney, liver, or heart problems which may require an adjustment in the dose in patients receiving insulin human regular.
+Appropriate studies on the relationship of age to the effects of insulin human regular have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of insulin human regular in the elderly.
+However, elderly patients are more likely to have hypoglycemia (low blood sugar) and age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose in patients receiving insulin human regular.

 Studies in women suggest that this medication poses minimal risk to the infant when used during breastfeeding.